Back to blog

 Introducing Crontap built-in uptime monitoring

-A customer asked.
-We shipped.
-Uptime monitoring lives next to your scheduled jobs now: 1-minute checks on Pro, 90-day bar chart, Resend alerts on the up→down transition.
+Uptime monitoring lives next to your scheduled jobs now: 1-minute checks on Pro, 90-day bar chart, email alerts on the up→down transition.
 Same Pro tier, same notification inbox.

 crontap.com / blog

 Crontap now ships an uptime monitor next to your scheduled jobs.
-Ping any URL from 1 minute to 24 hours, see 90 days of green/red bars, get a Resend email the moment something flatlines.
+Ping any URL from 1 minute to 24 hours, see 90 days of green/red bars, get an email the moment something flatlines.
 No second tool, same Pro tier.

-A customer pinged us with one line: "Also it would be brilliant to have a uptime monitor built in aswell for pings etc." It was the kind of feature request that made immediate sense the second we read it: the Crontap dashboard is already the place where developers manage HTTPS endpoints on a schedule, and probing a URL on a cadence is the same shape of work as scheduling an HTTPS call.
+Crontap is already the place where developers manage HTTPS endpoints on a schedule, and probing a URL on a cadence is the same shape of work as scheduling an HTTPS call.
 Two halves of the same job, and historically they lived in two tools.

 Why we built it